Bhanu1999/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.
 Let's get started with it.

 Readme.md is just edited manually.
+One more edit at github